Kenny Brightbill

-Kenny Brightbill (born January 20, 1948), nicknamed the "Shillington Slingshot" and "Mr. Excitement" is a former NASCAR and professional dirt modified driver from Sinking Spring, Pennsylvania.
-He has won 441 career professional races and is a member of the National Dirt Late Model Hall of Fame, the NYSSCA Hall of fame, the Eastern Motorsports Press Association Hall of Fame, the Reading Fairgrounds Speedway Historical Society Home of Champions Hall of Fame the Northeast Dirt Modified Hall of Fame, the YCRC Hall of Fame, and is also the all time wins leader of Reading Fairground Speedway with 135 career wins. …

-“lBrightbill has won many of the most noted races for dirt track modifieds in the Northeastern United States, most notably 1988 Syracuse Miller High Life 300.
+Kenny Brightbill (born January 20, 1948), nicknamed "the Shillington Slingshot" and "Mr. Excitement" is an American former NASCAR and professional dirt modified driver from Sinking Spring, Pennsylvania.
+He has won 441 career professional races and is also the all time wins leader of Reading Fairground Speedway with 135 career wins.
+Brightbill has won many of the most noted races for dirt track modifieds in the Northeastern United States, most notably 1988 Syracuse Miller High Life 300.

 Early life

 Brightbill was born in Reading Pennsylvania, the son of Helen Irene (Long) and Elmer Samuel Brightbill.
 He began his racing career in 1967 at the age of 19, at that time the local speedway had the minimum racing age of 21 years old.
 Kenny could not wait 2 more years to get on the track so he told the race officials he was in fact 21.
 In honor of his stretch of the truth he choose to make his race number (#19) to honor his real age at the time of 19.